Last Updated On:

 Sidebars provide your site visitors additional options to navigate your site.
 Most blogs use them these days.

 Often, they include a subscriber form as well.
-A visually appealing subscribe box can work wonders for your email lead generation.
+A visually appealing subscribe box can work wonders and help you get more email leads.

 Here’s an example from Audience Bloom.